sddevelopment-be/saboteurs/manuscript/managers/change_the_form.md

 - Ask: *“What behavior does this template change actually support?”*

 ### Sabotage Credibility Rating

+`Medium`
-`Medium` – Looks harmless, but slowly replaces effectiveness with admin churn
+Looks harmless, but slowly replaces effectiveness with admin churn.